caepenna/front-end-toolkit/_contents/2-libs.md

 Basically, Bourbon creates a file with mixins you can use on your project.
 You can check out all the mixins available on Bourbon on their [documentation page](http://bourbon.io/docs/).

-Bourbon is simple, lightweigh and definetly worth using.
+Bourbon is simple, lightweight and definitely worth using.
 However you could replace Bourbon with a `mixins.scss` file if you don't want to rely on dependencies or just don't want to have it on your project.

 Here are some example of Bourbon's mixins in use: